 Although it’s a private residence, the State Apartments are open to visitors from the beginning of April until mid-October.
 Inside, you can see the Palace Chapel and many majestic rooms such as the Hercule Gallery, the Throne Room, and Louise XV Bedroom, as well as numerous beautiful frescoes and old furniture.

 Opening hours: 11 am – 4 pm on Wednesdays and Fridays

 Entrance fee: Free

-If your one day in Monaco happen to fall on a Wednesday or a Friday, you can take advantage of visiting the Old Monaco Museum (otherwise referred as Musée du Vieux Monaco) for free.
-Inside you can find numerous paintings, furniture and ceramics related to Monaco’s heritage.
+If your one day in Monaco happens to fall on a Wednesday or a Friday, you can take advantage of visiting the Old Monaco Museum (otherwise referred to as Musée du Vieux Monaco) for free.
+Inside you can find numerous paintings, furniture, and ceramics related to Monaco’s heritage.